White Fang (1991 film)

 White Fang is a 1991 American northern period adventure drama film directed by Randal Kleiser, and starring Ethan Hawke, Klaus Maria Brandauer, and Seymour Cassel.
-Based on Jack London's novel of the same name, the film tells the story of the friendship between a young Klondike gold prospector and a wolfdog.
+Based on Jack London's 1906 novel of the same name, the film tells the story of the friendship between a young Klondike gold prospector and a wolfdog.
 White Fang is portrayed by a wolfdog, Jed, who also appeared in The Thing (1982) and The Journey of Natty Gann (1985).
 The film was released on January 18, 1991, by Buena Vista Pictures.
 A sequel to the film, White Fang 2: Myth of the White Wolf, was released in 1994.

 Plot

-In 1898, during the Klondike Gold Rush, a young explorer named Jack Conroy arrives in Alaska from San Francisco to look for his deceased father's mining claim.
-He meets Clarence "Skunker" Thurston and Alex Larson, two mushers who reluctantly agree to guide him.
-While on their journey, they are stalked by a wolf pack.
+In 1898, during the Klondike Gold Rush, a young explorer named Jack Conroy arrives in Alaska from San Francisco in search his deceased father's mining claim with assistance from two mushers named Alex Larson and Clarence "Skunker" Thurston.
+While on their journey, the trio are stalked by a wolf pack.
 One night, while resting at a campfire, a wolf lures one of the sled dogs away from the group.
 Another wolf then chases the dog into the woods.

-Skunker tries to save his dog and is killed by the pack.
+In the ensuing fight, a female wolfdog named Kiche is mortally wounded by Skunker.
+Skunker tries to save his dog, but is killed by the pack.
 Later that night, the wolves return but are scared off by Jack and Alex using burning branches.
 The following morning, the wolves attack the two men, but they are saved when another sled team arrives.
-In the ensuing fight, a female wolf named Kiche is mortally shot.

 Kiche hobbles back to her den, and her cub remains by her side.
 She eventually dies, leaving the pup to fend for himself.
 Jack and Alex reach a town where they plan to stay for the winter.
 A Hän band, meanwhile, find the pup, and the chief named Grey Beaver, realizing he is a wolfdog (a hybrid of a wolf and dog) from the color of his teeth, names him White Fang.

 As spring comes, Jack and Alex resume their quest, but stop off at the Hän settlement.
 Grey Beaver explains that White Fang has been raised to obey, not to be friendly, but Jack seeks to change that.
 Jack's chance comes when he is attacked by a grizzly bear, who chases him until he takes cover under a woodpile.
 White Fang, seeing Jack in danger, intervenes and defends him from the bear, leading to him having a standoff with the animal which ends with the bear leaving.
 Afterwards, Jack and Alex later leave the settlement.

-Not long after, White Fang is unfairly traded to Beauty Smith, a sadistic dogfighter and business rival of Alex's whose associates had previously stole Jack's money; he blackmails Grey Beaver for the wolfdog, asserting that ownership of a wild animal is considered illegal.
+Not long after, White Fang is unfairly traded to Beauty Smith, a sadistic dogfighter and business rival of Alex's whose associates had previously stolen Jack's money; he blackmails Grey Beaver for the wolfdog, asserting that ownership of a wolf is considered illegal.
 Smith and his gang train and abuse White Fang into becoming a ferocious killing machine in order to enter him into illegal dogfights.